zaiisao/Documentation/en/Real-time-Messaging/rtm_get_event.md

 You can get your Customer ID and Customer Certificate on the [RESTful API](https://console.agora.io/restful) page of the Agora Console.
 For more information on how to generate the `Authorization` filed, see [RESTful API authentication](https://docs.agora.io/en/faq/restful_authentication).

-### <a name="tokenauth"></a>Token Authentication
+### <a name="tokenauth"></a>Token authentication

-If you have already generated an RTM Token on your server, you can use Token Authentication.
+If you have already generated an RTM Token on your server, you can use token authentication.
 You need to put the following information to the `x-agora-token` field `x-agora-uid` field when sending your HTTP request:

 - The RTM Token generated at your server.
 - The uid you use to generate the RTM Token.

 **Sample code**

+The following sample code shows how to implement token authentication in Java:

 ```java
   Request request = new Request.Builder()